Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 ## Search for negation

 You can narrow your search results by excluding words with the `NOT` syntax.
-Single terms, phrases, and so on can be combined using “`NOT`” in upper, lower, or mixed case, or prefixed with “`!`” or “`-`”.
+Single terms, and phrases can be combined using “`NOT`” in upper, lower, or mixed case, or prefixed with “`!`” or “`-`”.
 These queries search for nodes that contain the terms yellow in any content.

 ```text
 yellow NOT banana